-Furthermore, flow conditions in and just before water year 2016 were very dry, and the hydrologic predictors for water year 2016 generated the lowest predicted coho spf value of the entire Fort Jones gauge flow record (-35.9; see Figure 12).
+Flow conditions in and just before water year 2016 were very dry, and the hydrologic predictors for water year 2016 generated the lowest predicted coho spf value of the entire Fort Jones gauge flow record (-35.9; see Figure 12).
 The significance of predicted negative coho spf values is described further in Results.